adamsmd/latex-pkg-external/README.md

 * Caching so that compilation can be skipped when a piece of code with a local preamble has not changed.

-* Detecting when the compilation in `\LocalPreambleCompile` fails and reporting that error to the user.
-(See "Issues and Workarounds:
-  Document Not Updating" in the documentation for more about this issue.)
+* Better solutions to the issues in the "Issues and Workarounds" section of the documentation.
+Ideally these solutions would be automatic and require no effort on the part of the user.

 * It may be possible to use the `subfiles` or `childdoc` packages to copy the preamble of the master document into code with local